insurance quotes logo

 Life Insurance Policy Types

 Life insurance is a contract purchased by the insurer to provide a cash payment to a beneficiary or beneficiaries upon death of the insurer.
-The purchaser of the insurance is not necessarily the individual whose life is insured, but is usually an individual with obvious dependence on the insured or purchase the insurance with a designated beneficiary who is dependant upon the insured.
+The purchaser of the insurance is not necessarily the individual whose life is insured, but is usually an individual with obvious dependence on the insured.
 There are a variety of types of life insurance based on the needs and desires of the individual.

 The major types of life insurance are listed below, along with the supplemental articles providing detail on each type.